kersten/vdr-guia/README.md

 ## Configuration

-To configure VDRManager you have to edit the file _src/etc/config_ and changes the parameters to suite your needs.
+To configure VDRManager you have to edit the file _src/etc/config_ and change the parameters to suite your needs.